Discover recruiting insights in our white paper Your guide to international C-level recruitment!

 Simplify administrative processes: Outsourcing personnel administration

-The administrative burden is significant, and therefore risks quickly arise for directors and the parent company.
-Our white paper provides a concise overview of how a Professional Employer Organization (PEO) can help you get started in the U.S., especially with regard to HR administration, accounting, and fire insurance.
+„Every beginning is difficult.“, This also applies to new U.S. subsidiaries.
+The administrative burden is enormous and poses risks for board members and the parent company.
+Our white paper on HR topics provides a concise overview of how a professional employer organization (PEO) can facilitate your start in the U.S. – from personnel management and accounting to health insurance.

-The following topics are covered in this white paper:
+The following topics are covered in this whitepaper:

 - The "Professional Employer Organization" (PEO) - what exactly is it and what support does it offer?